riligar/.github/profile/README.md

-# 🚀 RiLiGar - Building Tomorrow's Intelligent Agent Applications
+# 🚀 RiLiGar - Building Tomorrow's Intelligent Applications

 **RiLiGar** is a cutting-edge technology company creating **high-performance SDKs** that democratize AI development.
 We build the fundamental blocks that enable any developer to create intelligent, scalable applications without complexity.

 ## 🏗️ What We Do

-**🤖 AI Agent Frameworks** - Robust tools for creating AI agents with LLM integration and custom tools
+**🤖 AI Agent Framework** - Robust tools for creating AI agents with LLM integration and custom tools

 **⚙️ Unified SDK Ecosystem** - Cohesive suite of SDKs (agents, workflows, orchestrator) that accelerate development